 I always liked fixing stuff.
 “If it ain’t broke, don’t fix it” was never my moto.
 When I was younger, I liked automation and electronics – you can see some free-time projects here (it’s in Greek) – and I was good at setting up PC rigs and maintaining them.
 I was also good at finding information.
 When I finished high school, University was the next natural step.
 I chose to study at NTUA ECE school in Athens, since it was what I imagined as closest to “building robots and stuff”.
-Part of it turned out to be a lot more boring than I thought, so the chances of me finishing my studies there are being diminished by the second – sorry mom, a man’s gotta do what a man wants to do :P. I live with a girlfriend, a cat and 2 dogs.
+Part of it turned out to be a lot more boring than I thought, so the chances of me finishing my studies there are being diminished by the second – sorry mom, a (hu)man’s gotta do what a (hu)man wants to do :P. I live with a girlfriend, a cat and 3 dogs.
 I speak Greek (native), English (quite fluently) and I can understand German – perhaps even communicate, if under extreme circumstances (there exists a paper stating I have a B1 certificate in German, but don’t believe it if you see it).
 I like music, precision driving, go-karting (if you just grinned, you are encouraged to contact me regarding the date and time you would like that grin wiped off your face), TV series and movies – preferably at the theater, but home is good enough.
-My desktop has 3 screens.
-They used to be enough.